 What is the European market potential for wellness tourism?

-Europeans have become increasingly interested in wellness trips as a result of the global COVID-19 pandemic, as many them want to recharge and focus on their mental health.
-The European wellness tourism market is very diverse and offers many opportunities, so it is important to get to know your European visitors well so you can better meet their needs.
-Promising trends include the holistic understanding of wellness, the increased focus on fitness and nutrition, and the influence social media has on booking a wellness holiday.
+Since the pandemic, Europeans have become increasingly interested in wellness trips, as many would like to recharge and focus on their mental health.
+The European wellness tourism market is very diverse and offers many opportunities.
+It is therefore important to get to know your European visitors well, in order to meet their needs.
+Trends that are creating promising opportunities include the holistic understanding of wellness, an increased focus on fitness and nutrition, and the influence of social media on booking wellness holidays.

 Contents of this page

 The category of Wellness Activities and Fitness includes the range of activities undertaken in the pursuit of wellness whilst on a leisure trip.
 Wellness tourism has many specialist niches.
 Each of these niches is unique, and tourists can have very diverse wishes.
 It is important to be informed about the specialist niches so that you can target European tourists effectively.

 The table below lists the different niches, what they mean and examples.

 Wellness tourism has eight dimensions: social, physical, spiritual, emotional, preventative, intellectual, societal and financial wellness.
 This study focuses on physical, emotional, preventative, and spiritual wellness.
 Many wellness dimensions overlap.
 Specialist niches can belong to one or more dimensions.
 For example, destination spas and hotels, hammams, hot springs, and wellness retreats fall into the dimensions of physical, emotional and preventative wellness.
 Yoga or Pilates, ashrams, martial arts and meditation contribute to physical, emotional and spiritual wellness.

 Table 1: Specialist niche markets, descriptions and examples